Sky & Telescope predicts that the year’s best meteor shower will be the dependably strong, fireball-rich Perseids in mid-August.

 August 12: The Perseids

-But this shower can be enjoyed on the evening of the 11th, as soon as its radiant (near the Double Cluster in Perseus) clears the northeastern horizon, by roughly 8 p.m.
-This is also when you'll most likely see bright fireballs that skim Earth's atmosphere and create long, dramatic streaks in the sky.
+For North Americans, this shower can be enjoyed best that evening, as soon as its radiant (near the Double Cluster in Perseus) clears the northeastern horizon, by roughly 8 p.m.
+This is also when you’ll most likely see bright fireballs that skim Earth’s atmosphere and create long, dramatic streaks in the sky.
 At that time the Moon will be a waxing but still-thin crescent, so it will offer little interference.

 These meteors are bits of debris shed by Comet 109P/Swift-Tuttle, which orbits the Sun every 130 years.
 Careful observers first realized that the Perseids are an annual event in the 1830s.